Ready to make a difference in sustainable electronics?

-Driving sustainability in the IoT era
+Driving sustainability in the Internet of Things (IoT) era

 Sustainable electronics is a crucial concept encompassing the environmentally responsible design, manufacture, use, and disposal of electronic devices.
-With the massive deployment of the IoT (remote sensing devices), there are two key sustainability aspects to consider:
+With the massive deployment of the IoT (remote sensing devices), there are three key sustainability aspects to consider:

 At CSEM, our primary goal is to reduce the impact of small, yet massively produced electronics through innovative design architectures, materials, and processes.
-We strive to achieve a drastic reduction in the ecological footprint of electric devices.
+We strive to achieve a drastic reduction in the environmental footprint of electric devices.
 By incorporating sustainable practices, we aim to pave the way for a more environmentally conscious IoT era.

 We collaborate closely with industrial companies to study the environmental impacts of small electronic products and develop LCA models that assess potential alternatives.
-Our key focus is to create portfolios of solutions, encompassing materials, processes, and design architectures, which can be easily adopted by our partners.
+Our key focus is to create portfolios of solutions, encompassing materials, processes, and design architectures which can be easily adopted by our partners.

 Disposable biomarker detector